rt-net/crane_x7_ros/crane_x7_examples/README.md

 ```

 This example subscribes topics of gripper joint `crane_x7_gripper_finger_a_joint`
-and displays the servo motor current, position and temperture to a terminal.
+and displays the servo motor current, position and temperature to a terminal.

 ```sh
  current [mA]: 0.0     dxl_position: 2634    temp [deg C]: 42.0